-In a constraint of the long-term care workers in the U.S. Long-term care issues have been of critical interest to me throughout my tenure in Congress.
+more than 90 percent of paid long-term care workers in the U.S.

+Long-term care issues have been of critical interest to me throughout my tenure in Congress.
 As the Co-Chair of the Congressional Caucus on Women's Issues for 10 years and as a member of the House Select Committee on Aging, I focused on issues affecting the health and economic equity of women.
-In fact, Senator Wyden and I served together on the Select Committee on Aging and have worked together on issues ranging from long- term care, to funding for Alzheimer's disease and osteoporosis research.
+In fact, Senator Wyden and I served together on the Select Committee on Aging and have worked together on issues ranging from long-term care, to funding for Alzheimer's disease and osteoporosis research.